 To send email, just click on the email address.
 This will call your email program and set up a blank form ready for you to compose your message.
 This will not work if you only use email on the web, so in that case just copy and paste the email address into the email you wish to compose.

-If you don't know the name of the MP for the constituency where you used to live, there are several ways of solving this problem.
+If you don't know the name of the MP for the constituency where you used to live, there are several ways of solving this problem, apart from the procedure laid out above..
 A friend or relative living close to your old home may know.
 Or see if one of the constituency names looks like it might describe your old stamping ground.

 Pick an MP whose constituency is nearest to your old one, or whose name is closest to your own, or one whose name has featured in recent news items.